 1. Assessment Year: This means a period of 12 months (April to March) immediately succeeding the year of which income is being taxed/ assessed.

 c.
 National Pension System: NPS is a defined contribution based pension scheme regulated by Pension Fund Regulatory and Development Authority (PFRDA).
 The NPS Corporate model allows employers and employees to contribute a certain portion of employee’s salary to NPS.
-The employer contribution is treated as a perquisite and added to the salary income of the employee.
-However, the employee is eligible to claim deduction of the employer contribution under section 80CCD (2).
+The employer contribution is added to the salary income of the employee.
+However, the employee is eligible to claim deduction of the employer contribution under section 80CCD (2) to an extent of 10% of the salary.
 The employee is eligible to claim his contribution as deduction under section 80C and is also eligible to an additional deduction under section 80CCD(1B) amounting to Rs 50,000/-.
 However, the additional deduction can only be availed if the overall limit of Rs 1,50,000/- specified under section 80CCE is exhausted.

 a.
 Municipal Taxes: Any taxes paid to the municipal authorities are allowed as a deduction.

 b.
 Interest on Loan: Interest paid on loan taken for acquisition and/or construction of house property.
 Such interest is allowed as a deduction while computing income from house property.
 Further, in case income from house property is a loss, the same can be adjusted against income from salary to an extent of Rs 200,000.

 4. Employee Contribution to Provident Fund: The portion which is withheld from employee’s salary on a month on month basis and contributed to provident fund.
 The contribution amount is allowed as a deduction under section 80C (subject to an overall limit of Rs 150,000).